Sommer Ray Goes Nude In An Outdoor Tub On Instagram

 In addition to celebrating Valentine’s Day yesterday, Sommer also hit a new milestone on Instagram of 20 million followers.
 She shared this with her fans on Twitter, and fans left her messages congratulating her, like “Congrats” and “You Deserve it.”

-And while Sommer appears to be living the best life as a model, she also revealed to Life & Style that her upbringing has kept her down-to-earth even as she’s grown older.
+And while Sommer appears to be living the best life as a model, she also revealed to Life & Style that her upbringing has kept her down-to-earth, even as she’s grown older.

 “I grew up on a ranch in Colorado, 40 acres, we had like 30 horses because my mom also had a boarding facility, plus chickens and goats, and I did the rodeo stuff.
 I was homeschooled until I was 14.
 I think it all sculpted the person I am today, I’m not materialistic, I don’t need name brands, I grew up with animals and nature.
 I know real values.
 My whole life I was like ‘I can’t wait to get out of here, this is disgusting,’ but once you get away from it, it’s like ‘oh god, get me back!'”